valfulton/Atlantic-ADSHADE-Peace/README.md

 -   the SHA256 hash of the Worker Agent docker image so that the code running is verifiable
 -   the checksum of the RA quote which can be verified on Phala Cloud's [TEE Attesation Explorer](https://proof.t16z.com/)

+# Deployment to Phala Cloud

+Phala Cloud is a TEE as a service provider to deploy multiple docker images inside a trusted execution environment.
+This environment exposes their dStack SDK to access the remote attestation of the TEE, derive entropy from a decentralized Key Management Service (KMS). dStack also provides the docker image codehash of the code running in the TEE.

+Based Agents gather the following data from the TEE Deployment on Phala Cloud:

+1. Remote attestation quote
+1. Unique key derived from entropy and the TEE's KMS
+1. docker-compose.yaml data which contains the SHA256 hash of the docker image

+## Building and Pushing Docker Image

+In order to deploy a Worker Agent you will need to build and push a docker image to Docker Hub.

+Create a Docker Hub account and login on the command line with `docker login`.

+Check the scripts in `package.json` and update `docker:build` and `docker:push` to reflect your docker hub repository name and account.

+You can then use these scripts to build and push a docker image.

+## Deployment .yaml for Phala

+The `docker-compose.yaml` contains all of the information necessary to deploy a Worker Agent to Phala Cloud.

+You will need to update this file to reflect your docker hub account, repository name and the sha256 hash of your docker image (this is visible in the CLI after you push your build to docker hub).

+On Phala Cloud, click on `deploy` then select `from sketch` and click the `advanced` tab.
+Paste in the `yaml` and give the instance a name.
+Check resources and deploy.

+That's it!

+Some tips for Phala Cloud:

+-   Click on the instance name to view details
+-   In details click `network` tab to get the address of the live instance
+-   In details click `containers` tab to pull up live logs

 # Local Development and Example UI

 The Worker Agent template is a NextJS application that offers both an API via the `/pages/api` routes and an optional UI under `/pages`.

-The UI found at `index.js` is intended to guide through the first steps of verifying the worker agent running in the TEE against the NEAR Contract. _Note: this is only possible when deployed on Phala Cloud._ In order to pass the verification in the NEAR Contract, your API Layer must be deployed on Phala Cloud and running on TEE hardware to get a valid remote attestation (RA) quote, that can be verified by the NEAR Contract.
+The UI found at `index.js` is intended to guide through the first steps of verifying the worker agent running in the TEE against the NEAR Contract. _Note: this is only possible when deployed on Phala Cloud._ In order to pass the verification in the NEAR Contract, the API Layer must be deployed on Phala Cloud and running on TEE hardware to get a valid remote attestation (RA) quote, that can be verified by the NEAR Contract.

-However, this does not stop you from developing your Worker Agent.
-You can add your own API routes, call external APIs, work with data, and prepare your NEAR Contract calls.
-In fact, you can skip the verification step in your NEAR Contract, and make calls with the assumption that you will add in the proper logic to "allow list" these calls only by verified based agents when the NEAR Contract is deployed live.
+However, this does not stop one from developing the Worker Agent.
+Add API routes, call external APIs, work with data, and prepare the NEAR Contract calls.
+In fact, skip the verification step in the NEAR Contract, and make calls with the assumption that the Worker Agent will add in the proper logic to "allow list" these calls only by verified based agents when the NEAR Contract is deployed live.

-To develop locally, you need only use:
+To develop locally, use:

 -   `yarn`
 -   `yarn dev`

-For making calls to the NEAR Contract it's recommended you provide a local `.env.development.local` file with the following fields:
+For making calls to the NEAR Contract, create a local `.env.development.local` file with the following fields:

 ```bash
 NEXT_PUBLIC_accountId=[YOUR_NEAR_DEV_ACCOUNT_ID]